 March 2020: UK Drug Regulator MHRA Issues Safety Guidance And New Measures To Minimize Risks For Certain Patients

 We have written about Xeljanz drug safety several times in the past, with an emphasis on the risk of Xeljanz-related blood clots.
-Now there is some focus being put on a clinical trial finding which shows Xeljanz increases infection risks, with pneumonia, cellulitis, herpes zoster, and urinary tract infections being pointed out as possible Xeljanz side effects.
+Recently, however, there was some attention directed to a clinical trial finding which shows Xeljanz increases infection risks, with pneumonia, cellulitis, herpes zoster, and urinary tract infections.

 For some background on the Xeljanz-related blood clots issue, you can read our previous articles: